Can a Friend or Relative Be a Witness in a Car Accident Case in Ocala, Florida?

 As long as your witnesses are honest, however, a qualified Ocala car accident lawyer is likely to be able to overcome any unwanted allegations regarding their credibility that come from the opposing party.

-Contact Our Ocala Car Accident Law Firm in North Central Florida
+Contact Our Ocala Car Accident Lawyers at Allen Law Accident & Injury Lawyers in North Central Florida

 112 S Pine Ave